bibigon812/bibigon812-quagga/README.md

 ```

 - Use the default value for the `default_ipv4_unicast` property of the `quagga_bgp_router` resource type.
-- The correct way to delete route-map rules is to use the `ensure: absent`.
+- The correct way to delete route-map or prefix-list rules is to use the `ensure: absent`.

 ```
 quagga::route_maps: